 Having had a vast array of experience in areas such as leadership, curriculum mapping, sexuality education, and child development has provided Tammy with an opportunity to consult with other education and community leaders making a positive impact on children, families, and communities.
-Her research agenda focuses on the professional preparation of knowledge and skills related to Adverse Childhood Experiences and Trauma Informed Practices with those planning on working in the education and health fields, or already employed there.
+Her research agenda focuses on the professional preparation of knowledge and skills related to Adverse Childhood Experiences and Trauma Informed Practices with those planning on working in the education and health fields, or those that are already employed there.
+She is the new Director for the Trauma Informed Educational Practices for Children and Adolescents Certificate Program designed to create change agents in the community and schools related to trauma.
 Please contact her to discuss the keynotes or workshops she can provide for your group.

 Tammy has an undergraduate degree in Community Health Education from Illinois State University and a graduate degree in School and College Health Education from Indiana University.
 She has enjoyed a diverse work experience as a Health Educator in both Public Health and School Health having worked for a large health department, in a hospital setting, and as middle and high school health education teacher.
 These hands-on, real world experiences lead Tammy right to where she wanted to be over the last fourteen years which is in higher education preparing the next cadre of health and education professionals.